Polar Star Expeditions

 Polar Star Expeditions was a specialty adventure cruise company owned by Karlsen Shipping Company Ltd. out of Halifax, Nova Scotia, Canada.
 In 2001, Polar Star began operating a single expedition cruise ship, MV Polar Star, a 284 ft converted Swedish icebreaker with 105 berths.
 The company conducted cruises mainly in the northern and southern polar and sub-polar regions.

-Polar Star Expeditions did not have an easy time of it.
-In 2010, its only vessel lost one of its engines and had to operate part of that season on just one.
-Then in January 2011, the vessel suffered serious grounding damage in the Antarctic, which led to the failure of the parent company.
+In 2010, its only vessel lost one of its engines and had to operate part of that season on the remaining functional engine.
+In January 2011, the vessel suffered serious grounding damage in the Antarctic, which led to the failure of the parent company.